GwendolineRodriguez/AngularStyleGuide/README.md

 Your new design directive will be a component included in the design files.
-Add your new Component in [src/app/design](./src/app/design)
+Add your new Component in [src/app/design](./src/app/design) Declare it in app.router.ts and app.module.ts Re-build, Re-run.

 ## Add New Component

-Add your new Component in [src/app/components](./src/app/components) It must have a README.md explaining how to install and use your component.
+Add your new Component in [src/app/components](./src/app/components) You can add a README.md explaining how to install and use your component.
+Declare it in app.router.ts and app.module.ts
 Re-build, Re-run.